jessica-nguyen-it/RHEL9-Homelab-AWS/README.md

 # RHEL 9 Homelab on AWS EC2 🐧🧠

-This homelab is where I test, break, fix, and learn everything I need for the RHCSA (and real sysadmin duties).
+This homelab is where I test, break, fix, and learn everything I need for the RHCSA.
 I’m documenting my progress as a multi-part series, with each entry focused on a specific exam domain.
-Expect screenshots, config snippets, and honest reflections from my studies.
 I’ll be updating regularly as I work through new topics, break things (on purpose or not), and learn from the process.
+Expect screenshots, config snippets, and honest reflections!

 #### Now... with all that context out of the way, let’s get to what you're actually here for 😹